neurohackweek/DataDrivenCognitiveOntology/README.md

 # A (Data-Driven) Cognitive Neuroscience Ontology

 This is a text mining project that uses automatic web scraping of relevant literature given terms of interest from the Cognitive Atlas (Poldrack et al., 2011).
 It includes a few tools from natural language processing to analyse and visualize the resulting corpus of literature.

+Note: this repository previously contained an older version of 'LISC', the 'Literature Scanner' tool.
+This tool is now available [here](https://github.com/lisc-tools/lisc).

 Contributors: Tom Donoghue, Ayala Allon, Basak Kilic, Eric Reavis, Mengya Zhang, Juliet Shafto, Nicole Roberts, Vassiki Chauhan